mikey-7x/ngrok-how-to-use-ngrok-in-termux/README.md

 "ngrok config add-authtoken YOUR_TOKEN_HERE"

-- "python3 -m http server 8082" to start sharing locak ip
+- "python3 -m http server 8082" to start sharing local ip

 - "./nk2.sh" to start ssh at port 8082 over the internet